hisunjiang/HiLoFuseNet/README.md

 * Stanford Preprocessing: `data_preprocessing/data_preprocessing_Stanford.m`

 ### 3. Run Experiments
 Configure the pytorch environment via `finger_regression/environment.yml`.
-The following table summarizes the scripts used to reproduce the paper's finding. $\color{red}{Check the source data:}$ Raw output files are provided in `finger_regression/results` </font>.
+The following table summarizes the scripts used to reproduce the paper's finding. $\color{red}{\text{Check the source data:}}$ Raw output files are provided in `finger_regression/results` </font>.
 The .slum file provides the code to interact with a supercomputing cluster.
 If you run the script locally, please change the inputs in the .py file according to the corresponding settings from the .slurm file.

 | Experiment | Execution Script(s) | Results Folder |
 | :--- | :--- | :--- |